-Natural disasters can occur unexpectedly, causing significant damage to your home and property and posing a danger to you and your loved ones.
-Therefore, it’s essential to be prepared, to stay safe during and after a natural disaster and to have insurance coverage to protect your property from loss.
+Natural hazards can occur unexpectedly, causing significant damage to your home and property and posing a danger to you and your loved ones.
+Therefore, it’s essential to be prepared, to stay safe during and after a natural hazard and to have insurance coverage to protect your property from loss.
 This guide will discuss preparedness, safety measures, recovery, and the role of insurance in safeguarding your property and investments.

 When the immediate danger has passed, and you and your loved ones are safe, it's time to deal with the damage to your home and property.